MichinobuMaeda/xuan-paper/docs/api.md

 - Configurable height and background colors
 - Safe area support for modern mobile devices
 - Proper accessibility with semantic markup
+- Flexible prefix/suffix arrays for navigation and action items
+- Automatic filtering of null/undefined items in prefix and suffix arrays
+- Optimized for Button components with style="embedded" and size="sm" in prefix/suffix arrays

 By default, it's positioned fixed at the top of the viewport, but this behavior can be customized via the optionalClass prop.
 The component's height and background